bluegreen-labs/phenocam_installation_tool_v2_dev/README.md

 ## Installation

 This software is provided under a perpetual license to the PhenoCam US network and its users in its basic form.
 All other users, and use cases, require permission from BlueGreen labs (BV).
-By downloading and using this software you agree upon these terms.

-### WARNING / DISCLAIMER

 > [!warning]
 > The default password on the Stardot cameras is INSECURE.
 Connecting any camera to an open network, without a firewall, will result in your camera being hacked (with estimated times to infection < 30 min).